Ranger fired for hanging transgender flag in Yosemite and park visitors may face prosecution

 Pawlitz said numerous visitors complained about unauthorized demonstrations on El Capitan earlier in the year.

-Many parks have designated “First Amendment areas” where groups 25 or fewer people can protest without a permit.
-Yosemite has several First Amendment areas, including one in Yosemite Valley, where El Capitan is located.

-Park service rules on demonstrations have been around for decades and withstood several court challenges, said Bill Wade, executive director of the Association of National Park Rangers.
+Park service rules on demonstrations have existed for decades and withstood several court challenges, Wade said.
 He was not aware of any changes in how those rules are enforced under Trump.

 Associated Press journalist Brittany Peterson contributed reporting from Denver.